Midwife in the Tire Swing

 Splat.
 Don’t Fence Me In and White Christmas were her favorites.
 Yes, I was four years old when White Christmas, from a 1942 movie, Holiday Inn, was on the radio again and again and again.
 My earliest memory is of trimming the Christmas tree behind blackout curtains and Bing Crosby crooning from the radio.

-On an Interurban platform waiting for the Cleveland local, Clear-eyed Alicia says “Ouch.”
+Clear-eyed Alicia says “Ouch.”
 This is at the exact instant of Bee Willoughby’s last Splat.
 Alicia thereupon forgets all she has ever read, heard or intuited.
 She has received the three evangelists added to the list of prophets of the English speaking world: Judge Crater, Joanne Southcott and Charles E. Coughlin.

 In another dealing-out of the Tarot of Lucy, it might have been Cat Armstrong who stood there, in Maine and not Ohio, if Lucy had ridden off into the sunset on his balloon-tired Schwinn.
-A twist in infinity’s skeins of probability and it might be Betty Reynolds-Willoughby, a ghost in a garter belt, on the train platform, studying a train schedule.
+A twist in infinity’s skeins and it might be Betty Reynolds-Willoughby, a ghost in a garter belt, on the train platform, studying a train schedule.
 Cat or Alicia Emmons Drye would have had a message from Lucy to deliver.
 Elder Jesse Youngblood would shoot her, Cat and/or Clear-eyed Alicia.
 Elder Jesse’s bullet would enter Cat’s head, just as it had the Big Bee’s—in the center of her right occipital lobe where the impact made the smallest Splat, so as not to disturb the rollicking dragonflies, attracted by their cousins’ gasoline-powered chainsaw rut in the neighboring woodlots.

-Her last thought is of running downstairs to answer the telephone.
+Betty’s last thought is of running downstairs to answer the telephone.
 She is 16, and it just might be that handsome boy Lucy Hobart.
 It is not Lucy.

 “Moribund,” says Dave Peel.

 “Moribund?
 Not me surely,” says Fr.
-Coughlin.
-“And not you...
+Coughlin, “And not you...
 I have come to depend so upon our relationship.
 You as my guide.
 Don’t they miss you at the radio station?”

 “WGAR.
 I doubt it.
 I was never affiliated with them.
 I crept into their confidence, showed up.
 Eventually they began cutting a paycheck.
 I was real.
 Somebody wrote ‘What does Dave Peel do here?’ in lipstick over the urinal.
 I got a chuckle out of that.
 It meant that I belonged.
 And Cleveland... really.”